MaksymPylypenko/Dota-2-script/README.md

 <h3><img style="-webkit-user-select: none;" src="https://github.com/MaksymPylypenko/Dota-2-script/blob/master/icons/earthspirit.png"> earth.ahk</h3>

 #### Blink-safe boulder smash
 This will place a stone and use boulder smash.
-There is a small delay to avoid a selfcast bug after using blink dagger.
-Otherwise if a stone is placed too quickly it will be placed in the previous location (before blink).
+There is a small delay to avoid a selfcast bug after using blink dagger (e.g otherwise the stone could be placed in a pre-blink location).
 * `Alt` + `q`

 #### Invisible stone